Biography of this

 From the time I reconnected with Eric (we were actually acquainted in high school when he was the lead singer of a band I liked - Victoria is not too big a place) I knew that he would be the perfect person to co-produce this album with.
 It is hard to find words to describe Erics' uniquely intricate talent and honed skills, but I myself like to call it "wizardry."
 He uses a perfect combination of creativity, technical skill, and he can think well outside the box.
 He knows just how to push the limits and create new hybrids from previous 'favourites', and has always understood my visions regarding this.
 I knew Eric was the right person to help me materialize my vision.
 In early august 2017, we had a meeting with Ellen, and from there, we had the green light to go.

 After a few talks and planning, we began.
 I built my visions from scratch on Logic 10, recorded the vocals, took several production notes, and then sent them over to Eric, so he could perform that "wizardry."
 We went through several versions of each song, back and forth, in tandem, as it all developed.
 I pushed my limits to do it, but I was fierce in spite of it all, and so here it is.
 Here it is.
 Here is Live To Dream.

 i feel many people will love it.

 My mission, when it comes to my music, allows me to both play and have fun, and make a difference.
 I am a multi-faceted, admittedly eccentric, creative, strong willed, determined, empathic person.
 I am a truth seeker - but ultimately a peace-and-love seeker too (ok, I sound like a hippie!)
 But I have been that way since I was really little.
 I think and process a little differently.
 I'm analytical yet very creative and fluid thinking.
-In fact I am diagnosed on the autistic spectrum (Asperger syndrome, to be specific.)
-This can bring gifts, and also, make things really tough.
+I am diagnosed on the autistic spectrum (Asperger syndrome, to be specific.)
+This brought gifts, but also, made things tough.